apache/spark/docs/streaming-programming-guide.md

 ***

 ## Checkpointing
-A _stateful operation_ is one which operates over multiple batches of data.
-This includes all window-based operations and the `updateStateByKey` operation.
-Since stateful operations have a dependency on previous batches of data, they continuously accumulate metadata over time.
+A streaming application must operation 24/7 and hence must be resilient to failures unrelated to the application logic (e.g., system failures, JVM crashes, etc.).
+For this to be possible, Spark Streaming has to *checkpoints* enough information of the streaming application to a fault- tolerant storage system such that it can recover from failures if required.
+The information checkpointed are as follows:

+- **Metadata checkpointing**: Saving of the information defining the streaming computation to fault-tolerant storage like HDFS.
+This is used to recover from failure of the node running the driver of the streaming application (discussed in detail later).
+Some of the information considered as metadata are.
+  +  *Configuration*: The configuration that were used to create the streaming application.
+  +  *DStream operations*: The set of DStream operations that define the streaming application.
+  +  *Incomplete batches*: Batches who jobs are queued but have not completed yet.
+- **Data checkpointing**: Saving of the generated RDDs to reliable storage.
+This is useful to limit the length of the chain of dependencies between RDDs, and efficiently recover from all kinds of failures.

+Data checkpointing is especially important in case of *statefule* transformations that combine data across multiple batches.
+All window-based operations and the `updateStateByKey` transformation.
+Since stateful transformations have a dependency on previous batches of data, the length of the dependency chain can keep increasing with time.
+To avoid such unbounded increase in recovery time (proportional to dependency chain), intermediate RDDs of stateful transformations are periodically *checkpointed* to a reliable storage (e.g. HDFS) to cut off the dependency chains.

-To clear this metadata, streaming supports periodic _checkpointing_ by saving intermediate data to HDFS.
-Note that checkpointing also incurs the cost of saving to HDFS which may cause the corresponding batch to take longer to process.
+Note that checkpointing of RDDs incurs the cost of saving to HDFS.
+This may cause an increase in the processing time of those batches where RDDs get checkpointed.
 Hence, the interval of checkpointing needs to be set carefully.
 At small batch sizes (say 1 second), checkpointing every batch may significantly reduce operation throughput.
-Conversely, checkpointing too slowly causes the lineage and task sizes to grow which may have detrimental effects.
+Conversely, checkpointing too infrequently causes the lineage and task sizes to grow which may have detrimental effects.
 Typically, a checkpoint interval of 5 - 10 times of sliding interval of a DStream is good setting to try.

-To enable checkpointing, the developer has to provide the HDFS path to which RDD will be saved.
+To enable both types of checkpointing, the developer has to provide the HDFS directory to which the checkpoint information will be saved.
 This is done by using

 {% highlight scala %}
 ssc.checkpoint(hdfsPath) // assuming ssc is the StreamingContext or JavaStreamingContext